Mickey Matson and the Copperhead Conspiracy

-Mickey Matson and the Copperhead Conspiracy is a 2011 American family adventure-comedy film written and directed by Harold Cronk, and starring the descendants of a treasonous band of Civil War villains known as Copperheads serving as the antagonists.
+Mickey Matson and the Copperhead Conspiracy is a 2011 American family adventure-comedy film written and directed by Harold Cronk.
+It deatures the descendants of a treasonous band of Civil War villains known as Copperheads who serve as the antagonists.
 The film's primary artifact is a Petoskey stone, which is also the state stone of Michigan.

 Plot

 The film's protagonist, young Mickey Matson (Derek Brandon), discovers a map encoded upon a Petoskey stone left to him by his late Grandpa Jack (Christopher Lloyd).
 The adventure, taking Mickey Matson and Sully Braginton (Francesca DeRosa) from one clue to the next as they summon the courage to prevent the destruction of home and country.
 Plot development includes flashback scenes to the Lincoln presidential era and the Civil War.